andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

 <h4 class="article-subheader">Bunader</h4>
 While a suit satisfies the *minimum pieces of flair* requirement, many partiers choose to celebrate their Norwegian heritage with a *bunad*, the traditional Norwegian folk costume.
-While the modern bunad is a 20th century invention meant to invoke traditions of the past, it still takes inspiration from outfits worn by Norwegians as far back as the 18th century.
-Each bunad is different, but they typically consist of elaborate embroidery, scarves, shawls, stockings, and handmade jewelry known as s&oslash;lje.
+Each bunad is different, but they typically consist of elaborate embroidery, scarves, shawls, belts, stockings, caps, and handmade jewelry known as s&oslash;lje.
 Most s&oslash;lje are made of silver, a material that's steeped in Norwegian lore.
 Legend has it that the silver mines belonged to the mountain trolls & the wearer of silver would be protected against sickness, rotten weather, and bad